-Changing your name after getting married can be a long and arduous process.
+So, you want to know how to change your name in QLD after getting married.
+Well, it can be a long and arduous process.
 You have to have proof of your marriage as well as various forms of identification, which is difficult if you’ve only just moved into a new place and are newlyweds.
 What I found to be most frustrating about this process was that getting one form of ID changed often depended on having another already changed.
-Having your official marriage certificate alone doesn’t cut it for things like Medicare or a Blue Card.
+Having your official marriage certificate alone doesn’t cut it for things like a Blue Card.

-After many weeks of research and months of waiting for one name-changed document to arrive before starting the next one, I have compiled a comprehensive guide on how to change your name after marriage in Queensland.
+After many weeks of research and months of waiting for one name-changed document to arrive before starting the next one, I have compiled a comprehensive guide on how to change your name in QLD.
 Note: these steps have been sorted in order of required prerequisite documents.

 Step One: Get your marriage certificate